 - In some countries, HPV testing is replacing Pap testing.
 Yet a significant percentage of cervical cancer lesions test negative for HPV, which means that those cancers could be missed with routine HPV testing.

 - This also raises the question of whether HPV infection is directly causing cancer, or is its presence is simply an artifact of an old infection?
 If HPV infection is not the direct cause, HPV vaccination could have some unintended consequences.

 - The prevalence and virulence of HPV types varies in different genetic groups.
 The types most prevalent in African-American women are not contained in the original Gardasil or Cervarix vaccines, and African-American women die of cervical cancer in disproportionately high numbers.
 AA women may consider themselves “protected” by the vaccine yet be just as vulnerable to cervical cancer after vaccination than they were before.

 - The recommendation for full protection changed recently from three doses to two doses while Merck and governmental medical agencies continued to claim that the vaccines are “safe.”
 Yet it’s well known that adverse reactions increase in number and severity with each dose, and the majority of severe reactions resulting in long-term debilitation occur after the second or third dose.

 - Clinical trials demonstrated “negative efficacy” in people infected with HPV prior to vaccination, meaning that cervical cancer risk for a particular individual can actually go up with vaccination.
-(I personally know a woman who was vaccinated during the clinical trials and developed cervical cancer shortly afterward as a very young woman.
-She is lucky she is alive today.)

 - HPV transmission can occur from mother to child at birth, making assumptions about lack of prior exposure through sexual activity in young children dangerous.